 “Infrared Nanophotonics based on Metal Antennas and Transmission Lines” NanoGUNE's first PhD Thesis defended by Martin Schnell

-Martin Schnell, Pre-doctoral researcher at the Nanooptics Group, got his Doctor Degree at the University of The Basque Country (UPV/EHU) after the defense of his thesis project on last Monday 19 March.
-His research work achieved the maximum qualification (cum laude) after the defense and assessment of his work by an international tribunal that included leading researchers in the field of nanooptics.
-Dr. Schnell thesis project, done under the supervision of Rainer Hillenbrand leader of the Nanooptics Group, has been the first thesis defended at nanoGUNE after the opening of the center in January 2009.
+Martin Schnell, Pre-doctoral researcher at the Nanooptics Group, got his Doctor Degree at the University of The Basque Country (UPV/EHU) after the defense of his thesis project last Monday 19 March.
+His research work achieved the maximum qualification (cum laude) after the defense and assessment of his work by an international committee that included leading researchers in the field of nanooptics.
+Dr. Schnell thesis project, done under the supervision of Rainer Hillenbrand, leader of the Nanooptics Group, has been the first thesis defended at nanoGUNE after the opening of the center in January 2009.

 The thesis presents a near-field microscope that allows to verify the merging of radiofrequency and plasmonic concepts at infrared frequencies.
-This near-field microscope is applied to study infrared antennas and transmission lines for the nanofocusing of light and the control of near fields on the nanoscale.
+This near-field microscope is applied to study infrared antennas and transmission lines for the nanofocusing of light and the control of near fields at the nanoscale.
 Thus, the thesis provides both a valuable tool and new design ideas for the development of novel near-field probes and spectroscopy lab-on-a-chip applications for (bio)medical and chemical sensing.

 - Niek van Hulst (ICFO, Spain)

 - P. Scott Carney (U. Illinois at Urbana-Champaign, USA)

 - Fritz Keilmann (Max Planck Institute für Quantenoptik, Germany)